Made of roasted chicory root, this chicory coffee recipe makes a caffeine-free coffee substitute with many health benefits.

 - the antiinflammatory activity has been found in the chicory root and this might be due to the inhibition of various cytokines and its antioxidant effects(3)

-6) place all pieces on the baking tray with or without baking paper and let it roast under 360 F = 180 C till you smell the rich coffee aroma and their colour turns golden brown.
+- place small pieces of chicory root on the baking tray with or without baking paper and let it roast under 360 F = 180 C till you smell the rich coffee aroma and their color turns golden brown.
 It took me around 1 hour.

 How to drink chicory coffee